-Responding to a state Senate mandate to facilitate the creation of accessory dwelling units in Seaside, the Planning Commission met Tuesday to develop an amendment allowing the units in all residential zones allowing detached single-family dwellings.
+Responding to a state Senate mandate to facilitate the creation of accessory dwelling units in Seaside, the Planning Commission met in June to develop an amendment allowing the units in all residential zones allowing detached single-family dwellings.
 The rules are designed to increase the availability of housing in cities throughout the state.
 Seaside’s City Council will consider the new rules at the June 25 meeting.

 The city currently allows guest houses without kitchens as a use in residential zones; the new provisions will allow a kitchen and regulate the new use.